-Tim: If the answer to any of these questions is yes, time is important!
+Time: If the answer to any of these questions is yes, time is important!
 Call 911 or get to the hospital fast.
 Brain cells are dying.

 When stroke symptoms occur, quick action is vital.
 If you think you or someone with you is having a stroke, call 911.
 Ideally, the person affected should be taken to a hospital emergency room that has expertise and experience in treating stroke as it occurs (called acute stroke).
 If you or someone you love is at high risk for having a stroke, you should know the name and location of the nearest hospital that specializes in treating acute stroke.
 Ask your doctor for help in finding out which facilities fit that bill.

 The goal of stroke treatment is to restore blood circulation before brain tissue dies.
 To prevent brain cell death that is significant enough to cause disability, treatment is most effective if it starts within 60 minutes of the onset of symptoms.
 But it can still be very effective if given within 3 hours of symptom onset.

 An important goal of ongoing stroke research is to find treatments that can buy time by protecting the person's brain until blood circulation is restored, which can increase the chances of survival and decrease the chances of disability.

-For more information on ways to prevent and treat strokes, buy Stroke: Diagnosing, treating, and recovering from a "brain attack," a Special Health Report from Harvard Medical School.
+For more information on ways to prevent and treat strokes, buy Stroke: Diagnosing, treating, and recovering from a "brain attack, a Special Health Report from Harvard Medical School.